sigmie/docs.sigmie.com/src/pages/docs/indices.md

 ---

-You can think of an Index as an SQL Table or a space, that contains a lot of JSONs (Documents).
+You can think of an Index as an SQL Table or a space, that contains [Documents](/docs/documents).

 Unlike traditional SQL Tables where you need to define the columns and their type first and then insert a row to it.